CLI Scripts in a Nette Application

 www/

-I've tried to use naming conventions like bin/cron-xyz.php or storing the scripts in bin/cron/ but for some reason I ended up with two separate folders.
+I tried using the convention bin/cron-xyz.php, and other times a subfolder bin/cron/, but for some reason, I ended up with two separate folders.

 > php bin/script.php